Smoked tri-tip is one of the most flavorful and tender pieces of meat in the beef department and yet it is hard to find in many parts of the country.

 You don’t need to baste, mop or do anything further to the meat unless you are just dead set on doing so.
 Most normal sized cuts will reach the upper end of medium rare in about 2 hours.
 It is perfectly ok to run your smoker as hot as 240° or even slightly higher if you prefer to get it done a little faster however, be sure to use a digital probe meat thermometer to monitor the temperature so you can get it perfectly done.
 Using the touch method is flawed since there are so many variables between different cuts of meat, different thicknesses, etc. Using a digital probe meat thermometer will allow you to get it right every time without fail.

-In this picture, I am using my new Maverick ET-732 and I love it.
+In this picture, I am using the Maverick ET-732 and I love it.
 The main unit stays with the smoker and the receiver goes with me in the house, the garage, around the yard, whereever I happen to go and I always know the temperature of my smoker and my food.
-As you can see, the smoker is ticking along at about 225° at this moment and my tri-tip is at 126° in the center of the thickest part of the meat.
+As you can see, the smoker is ticking along at about 225°F at this moment and my tri-tip is at 126°F in the center of the thickest part of the meat.

 Remove the meat immediately when it reaches the goal temperature.
 Slice across the grain at a 45° angle at about ¼ inch thick.